MOVEMENT

 for failure to give effect to Government Policy

-Frustrated by NZ Transport Agency’s failure to give effect to the Government’s priorities for land transport (GPS 2021) in preparing and approving the National Land Transport Programme for 2021-24, especially in regards to the requirement to reduce greenhouse gas emissions, Movement lodged a Statement of Claim for Judicial Review on 25 November 2021.
+Frustrated by NZ Transport Agency’s failure to give effect to the Government’s priorities for land transport (GPS 2021) in preparing and approving the National Land Transport Programme for 2021-24, especially in regards to the requirement to reduce greenhouse gas emissions, Movement lodged a Statement of Claim for Judicial Review in November 2021.

-Timeline of events and key documents:
+High Court proceedings: Timeline of events and key documents:

 On 2 February, 2022 NZTA's Statement of Defence was filed, along with their initial disclosure.